metagol/metagol/README.md

   APos < BPos.
 ```

-For more examples of learning with recursion see the sorter.pl and strings2.pl example files.
+For more examples of learning with recursion see kinship2, sorter.pl, and strings2.pl examples..

 ## Sequential learning